-This year, Hotel Viru turns 45.
-From the outside, it looks much like it did when it was built in 1972, but inside, the hidden 23rd floor reveals an eerie past of KGB surveillance.
+The Hotel Viru was built in 1972.
+From the outside, it looks much like it did when it was built, but inside, the hidden 23rd floor reveals an eerie past of KGB surveillance.
 The hotel is, these days, a symbol of the KGB espionage with it’s bugged ashtrays and “special rooms” for “special guests”.

 At the height of the Cold War, the room “with nothing there” belonged to the Soviet secret police.
 KGB agents took shifts listening in on hotel guests through wiretaps placed in ash trays, bread plates and special rooms designated especially for foreign visitors.

 After Estonia was occupied by the Soviet Union in 1944, it had almost no contact with the outside world.
 Until the 1960s, few tourists visited Tallinn.
 But eventually, “the Soviet Union wanted their piece of the pie”, says a tour guide.
 In 1963, a ferry line between Helsinki and Tallinn finally opened a window to the other side, bringing in 15,000 tourists a year.

 To meet the growing number foreign visitors, the Hotel Viru was built.
 It was Tallinn’s first “skyscraper”, a type of building that had never been seen before in Estonia.
 The Finnish construction company, Repo Oy, was contracted to build the hotel, because unofficially, no one in Estonia knew how to build a high-rise.